|

 spots.
 The spots are edged in brown and are rather inconspicuous.

 Usually has a 'mask' of darker brown across the eyes.
-Tail long and
+It is thus sometimes

-whip-like with a pale tip and dark or black-and-white bands.
-It has
+a pale tip and dark or black-and-white bands.
+It has a narrow skin

-a narrow skin fold near the tail.
-There is usually one spine on the
+fold near the tail.
+There is usually one spine on the tail that can

 Sometimes mistaken for a horseshoe